codepo8/developer-advocacy-handbook/recording-talks.md

 ![Computer setup with fox puppet](images/recording-setup.jpg){:width="1024" height="976"}

-I tend to create a lot of versions of my video and criticise myself much more harshly than when I am on stage.
+I tend to create a lot of versions of my videos and criticise myself much more harshly than when I am on stage.
 On stage you have the excuse of a stressful surrounding and some "uhm" and "errs" or forgetting a detail is forgivable.
 It feels less so when you record and deliver a video.